yuyuefan002/commandShell/README.md

 ==================================

 This is  a simplified version of a command shell.
-I use C++ for this program, so that I can demonstrate my command of object orientation.
+I use C++ for this program, so that I can demonstrate object orientation programming.

 Part 1.
 Running command